Kacprex/Chronos/README.md

 Update `src/training/train_rl.py` (this repo version already handles both formats).

 ### Self-play workers crash

+### RL resume checkpoint after deleting shards

+If you manually delete RL shard files in `RL_BUFFER_DIR`, the resume checkpoint (`rl_resume.pt`) can point to shard indices that no longer exist.

+Chronos will **auto-ignore/clear** the RL resume state when it detects that the expected shard set is missing, so training can start from the remaining shards without getting stuck.

 - Make sure `best_model.pth` exists where `BEST_MODEL_PATH` points.
 - If you changed the model architecture, ensure the checkpoint matches the code.